 Stick around for some critical do's and don'ts of Gen Z marketing to improve your reach among young consumers.

-The do’s and don’ts of Gen Z marketing
+Do’s and Don’ts of Gen Z Marketing

-Don't: Talk down to them
+Don't talk down to them

 Gen Z might be young, but they are also savvy and well-informed.
 Their use of social media means they learn and share info at greater rates than any previous generations.

 They are also financially better informed than their predecessors.
 According to one survey, 57% of Gen Z adults start investing before the age of 25, compared to just 14% of Millennials and 8% of Baby Boomers.

 In short, don’t advertise to them like they’re kids - they know what they’re talking about.

 Do offer them high-tech solutions